 As the requirement for higher simulation fidelity is combined with tighter design schedules, there is a growing demand for significantly faster turnaround of large jobs – not 10 percent faster but 10 times faster.
 With minimal increase in processor frequency, the best path to improve performance is parallel scaling of CAE simulations.
 Recently the CAE ISVs have heard the demand for dramatically better scaling from their leading edge users and as a result there have been significant advances in applications scalability.
 So the good news is that, although today most users rarely use more than a 256 cores, many compute-intensive applications do scale large CAE simulation to 2,500 cores or more.

 However, for a new HPC technology to take hold in CAE there needs to be a high value simulation field (e.g. crash simulation or aerodynamics) which can leverage the technology.
-Computational Fluid Dynamics (CFD) will likely drive the move to extreme scaling.
+Computational fluid dynamics (CFD) will likely drive the move to extreme scaling.
 As an example of this, ANSYS has worked with Cray to improve Fluent scaling in recent versions to over 10,000 cores.
-The figure below is an example of the performance for an automotive external aerodynamics simulation.
-It shows strong scaling to over 12,000 cores.

 Cray and ISV Collaboration